Generative-Labs/Documentation/docs/Tutorials/ethos/ethos.md

 ```
 ### Channels
-> Usually a conversation in web3mq is between two or more wallets
+> Usually a conversation in Ethos is between two or more wallets

 #### Create  a channel and send message to channel
 ```ts